ernese/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Assignment 3 for Social and Information Network Analysis
+Group Assignment for Social and Information Network Analysis